DQM4HEP/levbdim/README.md

-# levbdim
+# LEVBDIM A Light EVent Builder based on DIM
+## Introduction

-DIM based event builder
+DIM